 Leaders Never Let Up On Engagement

 Engagement matters.
 Gallup quantified this issue by studying employee engagement for 40-plus years.
 Some of their recent findings include: 34% of employees report active engagement in their jobs.
 50% of employees report a lack of engagement in their jobs.
-16% … Read More
+16% of employees report active disengagement.
+In world-class organizations, the ratio of engaged employees to actively … Read more

 Leaders are Cautious About Self-Reference

 I used to espouse this as a general rule: Successful leaders avoid saying “I,” “me,” and “myself” when offering thoughts and assigning tasks.
 Using team-oriented “we” language keeps the focus on others instead of the leader.
-However… I’ve revised my … Read More
+However… I’ve revised my general rule over time (see below) even though the original still has merit.
+Leaders have … Read more

 Humility is Necessary for Leaders

 “Humility is the cornerstone of leadership.” –John G. Miller The word “leadership” brings to mind several adjectives: action-oriented, outgoing, visionary, confident, competent, problem-solving, and responsible.
 However, I would argue the most important quality in a leader is humility.
-But what … Read More
+But what is humility and what does it look like?
+Firstly, let’s start with what humility is … Read more

 Leaders Don’t Badger People